BramVanRensbergen/categorization-under-cognitive-load/README.md

 ###Training Phase
 Overview:
-* Participant learns which stimuli belong to which group
+* Participants learn which stimuli belong to which group
 * They see an image, and are asked to tell which of the two groups it belongs to
 * They receive feedback on whether they were right or not
 * They do not see all stimuli, but a subset of each group
-  - 6, by default
+  - 6 of each group, by default
   - Which images are selected for the subset is randomized (per participant)
 * After they have categorized both subsets, they are given feedback on their average accuracy on them
 * Training continues until participants reach sufficient accuracy on a number of subsequent blocks (2 blocks with over 90% accuracy, by default)
-* During this entire phase, participants also memorize and re-produce dot-patterns while simultaneously categorizing stimuli
+* During this entire phase, participants also memorize and re-produce dot-patterns while they are categorizing stimuli

 Flow:
 * Participants see a dot pattern for 750ms